bertbert72/HomeAssistant_VirginTivo/README.md

 + Supports multiple boxes
 + Configurable list of channels (see /resources for a tool to help)
++ Optionally update list of channels automatically from TV Channel Lists
 + Automatically switch to HD version of channel
 + Show current channel
 + Set channel through dropdown